 Victorian House Museum

-All tours depart from the gift shop at the top of the hour.
+All tours depart from the Gift Shop at the top of the hour.
 Guests will be allowed in the Gift Shop 10 minutes before tour begins.

 Private events can cancel public tours, calling ahead is recommended.

 Monday thru Saturday 9 AM to 4 PM